Hen Party Planning Checklist for Brighton | 2026 Guide

 Book train tickets to Brighton.

-Southern Rail offers group discounts for off-peak travel from London Victoria to Brighton Station; book via their website or Trainline.
+Southern Rail offers off-peak group discounts from London Victoria to Brighton Station - book via their site or Trainline.

 Book your primary hen party activity.

-Secure popular activities like a cocktail masterclass, pole dancing, or a boat trip.
+Reserve popular picks like a cocktail masterclass, pole dancing, or a boat trip.

-For cocktail classes, try The Alchemist, Revolution, or Be At One on West Street.
-For pole dancing, look for studios in the North Laine area.
-For boat trips, check Brighton Boat Trips at Brighton Marina.
+Try The Alchemist, Revolution, or Be At One on West Street for cocktails; North Laine studios for pole; Brighton Boat Trips at the Marina for boats.

 Book your secondary activities.

-Secure other planned events like a beach yoga session or an escape room challenge.
+Confirm extras like beach yoga or an escape room while slots are still open.

-Brighton Beach Yoga offers group sessions, or for escape rooms, Pier Pressure Escape Rooms in The Lanes are highly rated.
+Brighton Beach Yoga for group sessions, or Pier Pressure Escape Rooms in The Lanes for a highly rated option.

 Make dinner reservations for both nights.

-Consider The Coal Shed for steaks, Fatto a Mano for pizza, or a themed restaurant in The Lanes.
-Mention it's a hen party when booking for potential extras.
+The Coal Shed for steaks, Fatto a Mano for pizza, or a themed spot in The Lanes - mention it is a hen when you book.

 Book a drag bingo or comedy night.

-Komedia in North Laine is excellent for comedy nights, or Bar Broadway in Kemptown often hosts drag bingo or cabaret.
+Komedia in North Laine for comedy nights, or Bar Broadway in Kemptown for drag bingo and cabaret.

 Pre-book any special transportation required in Brighton.

-Consider airport transfers if flying, or larger taxis for group movements within the city.
+Arrange airport transfers if needed, or larger taxis for group moves around the city.

-Brighton taxi services like Streamline Taxis or local Uber drivers can be pre-booked, especially for arrivals at Brighton Station or late-night returns.
+Pre-book Streamline Taxis or Uber for arrivals at Brighton Station and late-night returns from West Street.

 Confirm all bookings and get written confirmations.

-Keep all confirmations accessible, perhaps in a shared Google Drive folder for the group.
+Keep confirmations in a shared Google Drive folder the whole group can access.

 Purchase any necessary hen party props or costumes.

-There are novelty shops in Brighton's North Laine, but online is often better for specific themes.
+North Laine has novelty shops, but online is often better for specific theme props.

 Create a detailed itinerary with timings and locations.